tomeshnet/p2p-internet-workshop/module-3.md

 * End the group stage by discussing
   * Did you seek help with another group to mesh your first two nodes?
   * What where the barriers of connecting to another group?
-  * How did you come to a consensus of mesh method, frequency, ssid, ip address schema?
+  * How did you come to a consensus of mesh method, frequency, SSID, ip address schema?
 Build upon discussion in module 2.
   * Was it easier or harder to connect as the mesh got bigger?
   * Did we manage to mesh the whole class?
 Why, Why not?
   * Parallel the experience with the real world